 During his lifetime, this crocodile lost organs while doing what he had to do to survive.
 His final battle brought forth additional losses — the day he was entangled in a fisherman’s net.
 Even after death, the poor crocodile kept losing lifeless parts.
 The thorough cleaning process conducted before the transformation of the body into an exhibition item led to the displacement of the skull and several smaller bones.
 How do you lose a skull while cleaning the body?
 Someone needs to explain something here.

 The Institute of National Museums of Rwanda reconstructed the skeleton and replaced missing body parts in a successful bid to recreate the appearance of the fallen crocodile.
-The missing parts were obtained from Lake Birira in Ngoma District where another bloody encounter between fishermen and another huge crocodile led to the loss of the latter’s life.
+The missing parts were obtained from Lake Birira in Ngoma District where another bloody encounter between fishermen and a huge crocodile led to the loss of the latter’s life.

 For a long time, the crocodile from Lake Rumira had been accused of turning members of the surrounding communities into lunch.
 Evidence was found during the process of preserving his body.
 One victim’s shoe was found in its belly and another victim’s attire was found therein.
 There are even unconfirmed rumors that one missing person’s I.D. card was found there too.
 If you have ever wondered why I don’t visit some lakes, there you have it.

 The man eater’s body is now displayed at the Museum of Environment in Karongi District.
 Inside the museum, it doesn’t look like a dead crocodile.
 My bad, he doesn’t look like a dead crocodile.
-He looks alive and hungry.
-Have you ever entered a building and bump into a hungry crocodile?
+He looks alive and immortal.
+Have you ever entered a building and bump into a crocodile?
 That happened to me during my latest visit to Karongi.
 This trip is part of my grand tour of Rwanda on Indakangwa, a made-in-Rwanda adventure motorcycle.